SanjidHossain/Shoe-Type-Recognizer/README.md

 # Shoe-Type-Recognizer

 An Image classification Model from Data collection, cleaning, model training as well as deployment and API integration<br/>
-The final app can classify 36 diffrent types of shoes for both male and female.<br/>
+The final app can classify 36 different types of shoes for both males and females.<br/>
 [Click Here to Visit Web aplication](https://sanjidhossain.github.io/Shoe-Type-Recognizer/)<br/>
 ### The App can Provide:
  1. The Type of shoes or the name of the shoes
  2. The Category of a Shoe(Boots, Heels,Dress shoes .etc)
- 3. The App can Produce the positive sides and best feature as Pros.
+ 3. The App can Produce the positive sides and best features as Pros.
- 4. The App can also produce negative side and possible problem of a shoes as Con.
+ 4. The App can also produce a negative side and possible problems of shoes as Con.
- 5. The App can also provide the characteristics and key feature of each shoe as Distinction.<br/>
+ 5. The App can also provide the characteristics and key features of each shoe as Distinction.<br/>
     <br/>
 Here is a sample of the Final application at work.<br/>
 <p align="center">